MontyTRC89/TombEngine/README.md

 ![Logo](https://github.com/MontyTRC89/TombEngine/assets/80340234/f22c9ca9-7159-467f-b8ad-7bb32274a278)

-In the year 2000, Core Design granted us a great gift: their TR4-based Level Editor, which allowed people to create custom levels.
-It was, unfortunately, quite limited, hence why over the decades it was upgraded massively with fan patcher projects such as Tomb Raider Engine Patcher (TREP) and Tomb Raider Next Generation (TRNG).

-TombEngine (TEN) is a new, open-source engine which aims to abolish all limits, fix bugs from the original games, introduce new features while refining old ones, and provide for a refined, user-friendly level creation process.
+TombEngine (TEN) is an open-source, custom level engine which aims to abolish limits and fix bugs of the classic Tomb Raider games, introduce new features while refining old ones, and provide user-friendly level creation process.
 Current support includes:
 - Lua (as the native scripting language)
-- All objects from the classic series (1-5)
+- Many objects from the original series (1-5)
-- Many more exciting gameplay functionalities such as diagonal shimmying and expanded crawlspace flexibility
-- An enlarged 2D map, allowing for the creation of massive levels (imagine one big level may previously have been split into five!)
+- Support for high framerate, antialiasing, mipmapping and SSAO
+- Full diagonal geometry support
+- Uncapped 2D map
 - A streamlined player control scheme.

 If you would like to participate in TEN discussion with other TEN devs whether it is contributing, bugs or general discussion, then join this discord server: https://discord.gg/h5tUYFmres